mchlmmc/CirnOS/README.md

 -----

 Building CirnOS on Arch Linux requires an installation of the GNU Arm Embedded Toolchain, which can be found at <https://www.archlinux.org/packages/community/x86_64/arm-none-eabi-gcc/>.
-Once installed, run build.sh in the project directory to create the cirnos file in the object folder.
+Once installed, run build.sh in the project directory to create the cirnos.img file in the object folder.

 Fedora
 -----
 Building CirnOS on Fedora requires a full installation of the GNU Arm Embedded Toolchain, which can be set up by first installing the relevant binutils package found at <https://rpmfind.net/linux/rpm2html/search.php?query=arm-none-eabi-gcc> and then installing Newlib, which can be found at <https://apps.fedoraproject.org/packages/arm-none-eabi-newlib>.
-Following installation, run build.sh in the project directory to create the cirnos file in the object folder.
+Following installation, run build.sh in the project directory to create the cirnos.img file in the object folder.

 Why the name 'CirnOS'?
 -----